qf6101/adaqs/README.md

 When a sparse instance queries the score, in addition to search and calculate result bitvectors as quickscorer does normally, we also have to integrate the previously calculated partial bitvectors into the bitwise logical AND operation for each tree.

-We call this approach as PlainQS algorithm.
+We call this approach as the PlainQS algorithm.
 This additional process cost a lot of execution time and memory storage.

 ## AdaQS: an efficient approach